Mishti92/writing-from-the-void/content/all posts/about jaime aroxa.md

   - zoukLegacy
   - connectionInDance
 ---
+*note by jaime: ⁠*

-note by jaime: ⁠I am delighted with this research about my work.
+*I am delighted with this research about my work.*

-It is fully aligned with my philosophy.
+*It is fully aligned with my philosophy.
 At some point, I can also mention all the choreographic works that brought ballroom dance to the stage, as well as my experience in cinema, theater, and TV.
 That’s it — just a few more factual details.
-This summary is fantastic.
+This summary is fantastic.*

-Regarding the Lambada: I brought Lambada to Rio, and at my school, my teachers combined all their knowledge from other dances, such as Bolero, and by reinventing the performance, Brazilian Zouk emerged.
+*Regarding the Lambada: I brought Lambada to Rio, and at my school, my teachers combined all their knowledge from other dances, such as Bolero, and by reinventing the performance, Brazilian Zouk emerged.*

 ---
 ​